raisch/ligerbots-carpool-app/README.md

-# ligerbots-website-frontend
+# ligerbots-carpool-app

-This is the repo for the new Ligerbots website, a work in progress.
+This is the repo for the new Ligerbots carpool app, a work in progress.

 Contact Coach Rob on slack if you're interested in helping.